enviodev/docs/blog/2023-11-23-envio-bounty-poap-multi-chain-indexer.md

 <!--truncate-->

-We are thrilled to announce significant milestone in our Envio Bounty Program.
+We are thrilled to announce a significant milestone in our Envio Bounty Program.
 In the ever-evolving world of blockchain development, the importance of seamless access to on-chain data cannot be overstated.
 [Envio](https://envio.dev/) recently ran an exciting round of bounties.
 The first bounty was completed by the very talented "Mogithehurt," who focused on building a multi-chain [POAP](https://poap.xyz/) indexer that indexes the POAP smart contracts, showcasing the true power of Envio's indexing capabilities! ⚡

 ### User Story